ole-kristian-rudjord/ole-kristian-rudjord/README.md

   <h3><a href="https://www.eloshapes.com/"><sub><sub><sub><sub><sub><img src="https://www.eloshapes.com/EloShapes-Logo-Circle.svg" height="30px" width="30px"></sub></sub></sub></sub></sub>&nbsp&nbspEloShapes.com</a></h3>
   <p>Launched 08/20/2022.
 Currently <b>40 000+</b> monthly users.</p>

   <p>EloShapes is a passion project website allowing the user to compare shapes and specifications of computer mice.
-It hosts a database of 250+ mice that continues to add and update both upcoming and existing products.</p>
+    <br />It hosts a database of 250+ mice that continues to add and update both upcoming and existing products.</p>

   <p><b>Created using:</b> JavaScript (JQuery), HTML, CSS, Spring Boot, MongoDB</p>

   <br />

   <h3><a href="https://github.com/ole-kristian-rudjord/Frosted-Glass-Generator--React"><sub><sub><sub><sub><sub><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/React-icon.svg/2300px-React-icon.svg.png" height="30px" width="35px"></sub></sub></sub></sub></sub>&nbsp&nbspFrosted Glass Generator - React.js</a></h3>
   <p>This is a project I am making to learn about the fundamentals in React.js and Styled-Components.
-The website lets users create and configure boxes in order to make them appear as frosted glass.</p>
+    <br />The website lets users create and configure boxes in order to make them appear as frosted glass.</p>

   <p>The project is based on the same idea that was used when I first learned JavaScript and JQuery one year prior (see project below).</p>